 Uthman's weakness encouraged rebellion, and when he was murdered in AD 656, it seemed that Ali's turn had come at last.
 The Umayyads opposed him, but he was for the moment victorious over them - establishing his authority over Iraq - and moving his capital from Medina in the Arabian peninsula to Kufa on the Euphrates - close to the capitals from which the Seleucids, Parthians and Sasanians had ruled the Persian empire.
 The Umayyads fought back - and outwitted Ali, forcing him to halt his attack by the ruse of fixing Qurans to their spears - as if to let Allah decide the winner.
 Thousands of his disappointed supporters deserted to found their own movement - becoming known as the Kharijites ("Defectors" who believed the caliphs should not be hereditary at all - neither Umayyad nor Hashimi, but someone with an irreproachable life chosen by Allah).

-When in AD 661, Ali was murdered by a Kharijite, the Umayyads seized power, and Muawiyah became caliph - Ali's elder son Hassan was persuaded to renounce his claim, but his younger son, Husain led an army against Muawiyah.
-He was defeated at Karbala in Iraq in AD 680.
-According to Shi'a accounts the battle was followed by a massacre, and Husain was beheaded.
-Ali's tomb at Najaf and Husain's at Karbala (both in modern Iraq) are still two of the holiest shrines for Shi'a Muslims.
-The Shi'a established their rival form of Islam, governed by a succession not of caliphs but of Imams, descendants of the Prophet through his Hashimi clan.
+When in AD 661, Ali was murdered by a Kharijite, the Umayyads seized power, and Muawiyah became caliph - he promised Ali's elder son Hassan that he'd succeed, but he predeceased him in 670, possible poisoned by the caliph, and his own son Yazid succeeded him.
+Ali's younger son, Husain, was invited by opponents of the Umayyads in Kufa to lead them.
+He left Mecca with a small number of men, maybe 50, and their wives and children to travel to Kufa.
+On Yazid's orders he was intercepted at Karbala in Iraq on 10th October 680, by a grandson of Sa'ad ibn Abi Waqqas, the conqueror of Iran, Companion of the Prophet and founder of Kufa.
+According to the Shi‘is Husain refused to surrender, and there followed by a massacre of his entire party, and he himself was beheaded.
+Ali's tomb at Najaf and Husain's at Karbala (both in modern Iraq) are still two of the holiest shrines for Shi‘is.
+The Shi‘is began to follow a rival form of Islam, governed by a succession not of caliphs but of Imams, descendants of the Prophet through his Hashimi clan.

 The Abbasids make plans - incubation of a revolution